This page contains topics for the new GSP owner to consider. If you are adopting a GSP from us, you will also receive our Adoption Packet.

 Pet insurance can help you, the loving adopter, take care of your new GSP!

 We do not believe it is our role to give you specific recommendations on which brands to feed.
 That said, we do believe in feeding a high-quality diet to help keep your dog fit and healthy, whether you prepare everything yourself, purchase commercially available foods, or use a combination.

-Some places to start your evaluation of the many products available include:
+A couple of places to start your evaluation of the many products available: